umhau/cluster-rnn/README.md

 Where '11' is the number of available cores in the cluster, '../machinefile' points to the MPI machinefile, and mlaunch.lua is configured with the specific Torch script you care to run.

+To use/test the trained model, run this code: th sample.lua cv/some_checkpoint.t7 -gpuid -1